-Small (30 pts): 8 Victory Points Medium (40 pts): 10 Victory Points Large (50 pts): 12 Victory Points
+Small (30 pts): 8 Victory Points Medium (40 pts): 10 Victory Points

+- (50 atc) 10 Victory Point

+- Large (50 pts): 12 Victory Points

-(Increase Victory Point requirement by 2 for every 10 additional points being played).
+- (Increase Victory Point requirement by 2 for every 10 additional points being played).

 - If, after the 6th round has been completed, Victory has not been declared, the winner is the player with the most Victory Points.
-If this is tied, then the tied player with the most points remaining on the table wins.
+If this is tied, then the tied player with the most points remaining on the battlefield wins.
 If this is still tied, the game ends in a draw. - If a player ever has no Combat Units remaining on the table, they are eliminated.
 In a 2-player game, this means their opponent immediately wins, regardless of total Victory Points.